latenitefilms/BRAWToolbox/README.md

 ## Known Issues

-We've had reports of 2013 and 2019 Mac Pro's with Dual GPUs displaying random blue frames during playback, and poor playback performance.
-Intel and Apple Silicon Mac's with a single GPU's don't seem to have this issue.
+We've had one report of a 2013 Mac Pro with Dual AMD FirePro D500 displaying random blue frames during playback, and poor playback performance.
+Intel and Apple Silicon Mac's with a single GPU's don't seem to have this issue, and a 2019 Mac Pro with Dual W5700X GPU also works fine with the latest beta.

 We are currently chatting with both Blackmagic and Apple to try and resolve this issue.
+It may be a case that this 10-year-old Mac Pro might simply not have enough VRAM to do what's required.

 If you also have a Mac Pro with Dual GPUs and have any rendering glitches or issues, please let us know [here](https://github.com/latenitefilms/BRAWToolbox/issues/25).